 126.96.36.199 Determination of Validity.
 The Board shall first determine that the grievance is or is not a valid grievance as related to Society business or actions.
 If the Board determines that the grievance is unrelated to said business or actions, and hence, invalid, it shall be vacated and due written notice shall be given to the grievant.

 188.8.131.52 Mediation.
 If the grievance is determined to be related to Society business or actions, and hence, valid, the Board shall determine to the best of its ability if the grievance is amenable to resolution through mediation.
 If this determination is affirmative, one or more members of the Board will meet with the parties in a mutually agreed upon manner, either directly as feasible, through conference calls, or by other electronic means, to resolve the grievance.
 The work of the Board shall remain confidential throughout the entire mediation process.
 At the successful conclusion of the mediation process, the Board shall send a confidential report to the President and the parties involved.

 184.108.40.206 Failure of Mediation.
 If the grievance has not been resolved within three months of the start of mediation, the Board shall forward the grievance to the IEEE level, according to procedures given in the IEEE Constitution, Bylaws, and Policies.
 Through the receiving officer, the Board shall also file a report on said unresolved grievance with the appropriate IEEE offices.
-The subject of the grievance, the initiator of the grievance, and members of the Grievance Board shall remain confidential, except that this information shall be made available to the IEEE if requested.
+The subject of the grievance, the initiator of the grievance, and members of the Grievance Board shall remain confidential, subject to the IEEE process.

 8.1 General Considerations.
-Standing Committees are set forth below to perform certain definable administrative tasks in connection with Society activities that are of a recurring nature.
+Standing Committees are set forth below to perform certain defined administrative tasks in connection with Society activities that are of a recurring nature.